-If you’re an undergraduate science student, then you’re invited to apply for the ‘Field school on palm oil and sustainability in Indonesia’, to run from 26 June to 10 July 2019.
+If you’re an undergraduate science student, then you’re invited to apply for the ‘Field school on palm oil and sustainability in Indonesia’.

 The field school is particularly relevant for students in agriculture, environment, food and agribusiness, and resource management.
 It is also suitable for students in other fields who are interested in development issues, including how business decisions and environmental management are influenced by social, cultural, economic and political factors.